atch2203/blog/src/content/blog/bonk4cash.md

   - writeups
 description: Author writeup for UMassCTF 2025 web challenge
 ---
-Last weekend (April 18-20), the UMass Cybersecurity Club hosted a CTF.
+Last weekend (April 18-20), the UMass Cybersecurity Club hosted [UMassCTF 2025](https://ctftime.org/event/2653).
 Aside from organizing the challenges for each category, I also wrote my own web challenge, Bonk4Cash.

 My challenge was heavily inspired by [this talk](https://www.youtube.com/watch?v=70yyOMFylUA) by Martin Doyhenard on web cache exploitation, and you can see that reflected in the network diagram.